gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie swept the carrots and cabbage into the frying pan and forced a smile.
-"Thanks, sweetie, but I'm a'right.
+"Thanks, sweetie, but I'm aright.
 You should prob'ly go topside an' see if you can sort him out."

-Iffy stood and put her arms around the woman who had sheltered her from storm after storm.
+Iffy stood and put her arms around the woman who had sheltered her from storms of all kinds for most of her life.
 "I love you," she blurted.

-Aunt Naggie set her knife down and hugged her niece back.
+Aunt Naggie set her knife down and hugged her foster daughter back.
-"I love you too, sweetie."
+"I love you too, sweetie.
+Always an' forever.
+Don't you ever forget that,
+no matter what."

 Iffy gave her another squeeze, afraid she might start crying too.